arunpraba/reactjs.org/src/content/reference/react/createContext.md

 **The context object itself does not hold any information.** It represents _which_ context other components read or provide.
 Typically, you will use [`SomeContext.Provider`](#provider) in components above to specify the context value, and call [`useContext(SomeContext)`](/reference/react/useContext) in components below to read it.
 The context object has a few properties:

-* `SomeContext.Provider` lets you provide the context value to components.
+* `SomeContext.Provider` enables you provide the context value to components.
 * `SomeContext.Consumer` is an alternative and rarely used way to read the context value.

 ---